samdow/InstagramApp/README.md

 # samdow's Instagram

+<b>NOTE:</b> This branch was created to keep working on this app while maintaining the work done before Friday in a separate branch.
+Everything on the master was done before the due date and everything here was done after.

 This is an Instagram-like app where users can sign up and signed in users can post pictures to a feed that shows up when the app is opened.
 It was created from [this tutorial](https://www.youtube.com/watch?v=MpFO4Zr0EPE)